Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Results: GRN Inference

-\paragraph{PerturbODE achieves the highest recall and statistical significance on the TF Atlas human reference GRNs.} In \hyperref[fig:tf_atlas_GRN_inference_precision_recall]{Figure \ref*{fig:tf_atlas_GRN_inference_precision_recall}}, PerturbODE* with imperfect intervention significantly outperforms DCDFG, NO-TEARS, and NO-TEARS-LR in recall scores with higher statistical significance.
+\paragraph{PerturbODE achieves the highest recall and the lowest p-value on the high-confidence TF Atlas human reference GRNs.} In \hyperref[fig:tf_atlas_GRN_inference_precision_recall]{Figure \ref*{fig:tf_atlas_GRN_inference_precision_recall}}, PerturbODE* with imperfect intervention notably outperforms DCDFG, NO-TEARS, and NO-TEARS-LR in recall scores and p-values.
 While GENIE3 performs comparably, it lags behind PerturbODE overall.
 In \hyperref[fig:recall_sparsity]{Figure \ref*{fig:recall_sparsity}}, we further assess the model's predictions across different sparsity levels by varying the thresholds for edge classification.
 PerturbODE* with imperfect interventions outperforms all other methods at most thresholds, with only GENIE3 marginally outperforming PerturbODE* at low sparsity levels.

-\paragraph{PerturbODE achieves the highest AUPRC on reference GRNs from ChIP-Atlas.}In \hyperref[fig:tf_atlas_GRN_inference_chip]{Figure \ref*{fig:tf_atlas_GRN_inference_chip}}, we further validate GRN predictions using a reference network with $223$ genes derived from ChIP-Seq data provided by ChIP-Atlas \citep{Zou2024ChIPAtlas}.
-Unlike our previous benchmark, this network includes both true positive and true negative edges, allowing us to assess performance using the AUPRC metric.
-Across all tested models, PerturbODE* achieves the highest AUPRC, indicating superior performance in distinguishing true regulatory interactions from non-interactions.